-If you are one of the parents that get the opportunity to take some time off during Spring Break, these suggestions and ideas are for you.
-If you don’t have the opportunity to take time off, share these ideas to the grandparents or aunt and uncle who will be watching your children for the week.
+If you are one of the lucky parents that get the opportunity to take some time off during Spring Break, these suggestions and ideas are for you.
+If you don’t have the opportunity to take time off, share these ideas with the grandparents or aunt and uncle who will be watching your children for the week.

 If you are able to take at least a day off, you could organize a play date with one of your child’s friends for that day and if their parents are taking another day off, they can do the same.
 That way all the kids can benefit from a few fun days with parents without sacrificing all your vacation days.

 - Plan at least one family game a day.
 For example, you can play a board game or a card game.

 - Start the week by collecting a list of game ideas submitted by each member of the family so you can get their input on what they want to do.

 - Set a specific time of the day that will be devoted to watching TV or playing video games and tell the children they should stick to that allotted period.

 - Engage your children in activities that can give free rein to their imagination.
 For example, you can suggest they make a craft for their grandparents.
 Let them decide what they want to do.

 - Set up space where the kids can be as messy as they want so they don’t make a mess all over the house!

 - Take pictures of the kids hard at work to show them you are interested in what they like.
 You could even make a scrapbook out of it!